SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 2. Adapting *cluster_config.yaml*
 ----------------------------------

-In the ``cluster_config.yaml`` file, you can manage HPC resources, choosing partition, memory and threads to be used by default or specifically for each rule/tool depending on your HPC Job Scheduler (see `there <https://snakemake.readthedocs.io/en/latest/snakefiles/configuration.html#cluster-configuration-deprecated>`_).
+In the ``cluster_config.yaml`` file, you can manage HPC resources, choosing partition, memory and threads to be used by default, or specifically, for each rule/tool depending on your HPC Job Scheduler (see `there <https://snakemake.readthedocs.io/en/latest/snakefiles/configuration.html#cluster-configuration-deprecated>`_).
 This file generally belongs to a Snakemake profile (see above).

 .. warning::
     If more memory or threads are requested, please adapt the content of this file before running on your cluster.